 Got a leaky roof? we’ve got a great roof plumber.
 Need a reliable and affordable gardener? got one of those too.

-Are you the type to have paperwork spread all over your home or office? do you struggle to file or locate key documents or communication that allows you to have a clear understanding of your property’s exact financial performance? can’t quite recall if you have collected all the rent you’re due? or notified your tenant of their latest rental increase?
+Are you the type to have paperwork spread all over your home or office? do you struggle to generate key reports that provide a clear understanding of your property’s exact financial performance? losing track of whether rent or outgoings payments are up to date? under if your tenants latest rental increase was actioned?

-If your disorganisation causes endless frustration with not only yourself, but those around you like family, and your book keeper or accountant, a property manager will keep all key property related information on file and send you simple monthly and end-of-financial-year statements so you will always have a crystal clear understanding of your financial position, and how your property is performing overall.
+If disorganisation is causing endless frustration, affecting not only you, but those around you like family, your bookkeeper or accountant, a property manager will keep all key property-related information on file and send you simple monthly and end-of-financial-year statements so you always have a crystal clear understanding of your financial position, and how your property is performing overall.

-Yes, we couldn’t help ourselves so we snuck in a 6th benefit for you to consider…
+Yes, we couldn’t help ourselves so we snuck in a 6th and 7th benefit for you to consider…

-We have observed a common trend over the years of tenants having a direct relationship with their landlord, taking advantage of the property owners good nature.
+We have observed a common trend over the years where tenants have direct access to freely communicate with their landlord… often the property owners’ good nature is taken advantage of.

 It’s your property manager’s job to have the hard discussions with the tenant.
-That way your tenant needs to conform to “Standard Property Management Agency Procedure” and pay their rent on time – just like every other tenant.
+That way your tenant is expected to conform to “Standard Property Management Agency Procedure” and pay their rent on time – just like every other tenant.

 7. Access to the Property Manager’s established Professional relationships

-Unexpected things come up in commercial property, and sometimes you need to seek professional advice on a matter.
+Unexpected things come up in commercial property, and sometimes Landlord’s need to seek professional advice on a matter.
 In this case, who do you turn to?

-Perth Commercial Property has well-established relationships with trusted commercial property industry experts, such as Lawyers, and insurance brokers who can be engaged for trusted advice and often provide preliminary advice for clients.
+Perth Commercial Property has well-established relationships with trusted commercial property industry experts, such as Lawyers, insurance brokers, finance brokers etc who can be engaged for trusted advice and often provide preliminary advice for clients.